BGR-EGHA/LSAT/Readme.md

 python -m pip install -r requirements.txt
 ```

 Additionally to the packages listed in the requirements.txt you will need GDAL (3.3.0 tested).
 Unfortunately, GDAL can usually not simply be installed with a pip command.
-	You can either download a .whl file from [Christoph Gohlkes fantastic website](https://www.lfd.uci.edu/~gohlke/pythonlibs/) (Windows),
+You can either download a .whl file from [Christoph Gohlkes fantastic website](https://www.lfd.uci.edu/~gohlke/pythonlibs/),
-	build it yourself (Windows/Linux) or get it with your package manager (Linux).
+build it yourself.
 Installing a .whl:

 ```
 python -m pip install *path to .whl file*